-That’s right, it’s time for all of you who want to take the LSAT and get a score that will enable you to apply early in the process to start thinking about the October 9th LSAT.
-Around this time of year, we get a flood of questions from people wondering what they should do before their LSAT class begins.
-Since we have a fair bit of knowledge in this arena, I’ve put together a list of:
+If anyone can be described as Type-A, it’s law students and—by extension—pre-law students.
+Planning ahead is simply second nature to you.
+This means it’s time for all of you who want to take the LSAT and get a score that will enable you to apply early in the process to start thinking about signing up for an LSAT class.
+We get a flood of questions from people wondering what they should do before their LSAT class begins.
+Since we have a fair bit of knowledge in this arena, I’ve put together a list.

 What You Should and Should Not Do Before Beginning Your LSAT Class

-You won’t get another break without the LSAT weighing over your head between the time your class begins and the October LSAT, so head out to the Mediterranean/cruise ship/Gas-N-Sip now.
-Fine-tune your drunken snorkeling skills, watch re-runs of M*A*S*H while eating bean & cheese burritos—whatever you want to accomplish for relaxation for the summer; now is the time to do it.
+You won’t get another break without the LSAT weighing over your head between the time your class begins and your test date, so head out to the Mediterranean/cruise ship/Gas-N-Sip now.
+Fine-tune your drunken snorkeling skills, watch re-runs of M*A*S*H while eating bean & cheese burritos—whatever you want to accomplish, now is the time to do it.

 2. Don’t read your LSAT textbooks

 Especially for a Blueprint LSAT class, the first few lessons provide the backbone of the course.
 This means that if you begin the course without the benefit of your instructor, you’re covering the most important material on your own, and probably not understanding it as well as you could.